kim3-sudo/screamingroomba/docs/guide/software_installation.rst

 Software Installation Manual
 ----------------------------

-Preparing the Raspberry Pi OS
+Preparing the Raspberry Pi Software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *This section is still being written.
 Contribute?*